social-media-ethics-automation/book/_build/reddit/_build/html/_sources/ch21_conclusions/01_what_we_covered.md

 - JupyterHub and JupyterNotebooks
 - Variables
 - Data types (e.g., numbers, strings)
-- Reddit Praw library (posting, searching, etc.)
+- A Social Media API library (for posting, searching, etc.)
 - Other code libraries (e.g., time)
 - For Loops
 - Conditionals (if/else)